Shop RNIB Donate now

 World Book Day

-The charity World Book Day® champions reading for fun, because it seriously improves lives.
+World Book Day® is a charity that champions reading for fun, because it seriously improves lives.
 They want more children to grow up with a life-long, life-changing habit of reading for fun, and all the benefits this brings.
-This year’s World Book Day takes place on Thursday 6 March 2025 and is all about throwing off pressures and expectations around reading, and affording children the right to choose which books and forms of reading they want to engage with.
+This year’s World Book Day takes place on Thursday 5 March and is all about throwing off pressures and expectations around reading, and affording children the right to choose which books and forms of reading they want to engage with.

 The UK World Book Day founder, Baroness Gail Rebuck, drew on her own struggles with education and learning when she was a child while she was creating the celebration, turning something that was hard to access into her passion.